ddella/WebSocket/README.md

 ![Client inside Docker container](images/client_inside.jpg "Client inside Docker container")

+Start a temporary Node JS container, jump into the shell and run the command from there.
+When done testing, just type `exit` and the container will terminate.
+No need to specify a static IP for the client, DHCP will be just fine.
+Since the client script is in the same directory as the server, the same directory is mounted but this time in `readonly`.

 ```command
 docker run -it --rm --name wsc --hostname wsc --domainname example.com --mount type=bind,source="$(pwd)",target=/run,readonly -w /run --network frontend node:current-alpine /bin/sh
 ```

-From the command line, the prompt should look like this `/run #`, start the client.
-Make sure you specify the correct port number. **Don't forget, you are inside the network __frontend__**.
+From the command line, the prompt should look like this `/run #`.
+Just type either or both commands to start the client.
+Make sure you specify the correct port number. **Don't forget, you are INSIDE the network __frontend__**.
+The IP address if the WebSocket server is it's real IP address inside the network `frontend`.

 For `non secure` WebSocket: